robmcmullen/rexmenu/README.rst

     run = Z X LSHIFT LCTRL SPACE RETURN 1 2 3 4

-The Konami code is available (up up down down left right left right B A) for a function, currently to exit the emulator, but in the future will be user- defined.
+The Konami code is available (up up down down left right left right B A) for a function, currently to exit the frontend, but in the future will be user- defined.
 The ``konami_a`` and ``konami_b`` config items are available to set what the program will use for the B and A keys, defaulting to ``2`` and ``1`` respectively.